ZmG/trywsk/README.md

 #Setting up the application:
-1.Clone trywsk repository to your local machine 2.Navigate to the trywsk folder
+1. Clone trywsk repository to your local machine
+2. Navigate to the trywsk folder
-3.Deploy to bluemix: cf push
+3. Deploy to bluemix: cf push

 #trywsk:
 Builds on
       Django 1.5
 Making simple changes
       This project uses a simplified Django structure, and has the notable feature that all major text contained on this website can be maintained by changing the markdown files contained in /_pages/.
 There is a good chance this will be the only part you need to touch.

 #Dependancies:
-1. DB:create an Elephant database from the Bluemix Catalog and give it a name that matches the service name in the manifest.yml
-2. wsk_tutorial project
+1. wsk_tutorial project

 #Deployment: